Football Victoria: Soccer pyramid in Victoria

-For the full soccer pyramid in Australia, see Australian soccer league system.

 The soccer pyramid in Victoria comprises the seven levels of soccer in Victoria below the A-League.
 It has a hierarchical format that features promotion and relegation between all levels (aside from the A-League and regional leagues).
 All clubs in the system are eligible for entry to the FFA Cup, and are seeded in accordance to tier standing.

 For the 2013 season, Football Federation Victoria announced a restructure of the league.
 Tiers 5, 6 and 7, which were previously known as Provisional League 1, 2 and 3 respectively were removed, as was the Metropolitan League (tier 8).
 They were replaced by State League 4 and 5, divided geographically into North, East, South and West divisions, thus making State League 5 the lowest division in which are club can theoretically be promoted into the VPL.
 The Victorian Premier League and State League 1 to 3 remained the same.

 2013 will also see the inaugural State League Champions series take place in Victoria.
 The champion of each league from State League 1 and below will play a finals series against the champions of other regions in their division as follows: